-As the names suggest, the ‘private’ key should be kept strictly protected and should only be accessible the owner of the private key.
-In the case of a website, the private key remains securely ensconced on the web server.
+As the names suggest, the private key should be kept strictly protected and should only be accessible to the owner of the private key.
+In the case of a website, the private key remains securely ensconced on the webserver.
 Conversely, the public key is intended to be distributed to anybody and everybody that needs to be able to decrypt information that was encrypted with the private key.

 What is a SSL certificate?

 When you request an HTTPS connection to a webpage, the website will initially send its SSL certificate to your browser.
 This certificate contains the public key needed to begin the secure session.
 Based on this initial exchange, your browser and the website then initiate the SSL handshake.
 The SSL handshake involves the generation of shared secrets to establish a uniquely secure connection between yourself and the website.

 A Wi-Fi captive portal works by intercepting, impersonating, and altering the connection between client and web server.
 So, in essence, a captive portal is what’s known as a man-in-the-middle attack.
 It has good intentions, but it is a man-in-the-middle all the same.

 Intercepting ANY HTTPS traffic and redirecting to an alternative destination will always prompt a user to be aware of this with any modern browser or operating system.
 This is a fundamental part of the security that HTTPS incorporates.

 For example, if a guest attempted to get to their online banking site (either via wireless or wired) and their traffic was intercepted and redirected to a different site with no warning this would be seen as an industry wide security concern, users could be redirected to phishing sites as an example with no warning.

 A captive portal used correctly has a good intention, but not everyone would use it for the same reason.
 Intercepting any HTTPS request and redirecting to a different destination should always warn the user so that the user can make a choice if to proceed or not.

 So, What are the Options for my WLAN Gateway?